-- A. The School District of Okeechobee County offers a virtual instruction program in accordance with Florida Statutes 1002.45(1)(b) with at least two options for part-time and full-time virtual instruction. - 1.
-The virtual instruction program is a public school choice option per Florida Statutes 1002.20(6)(a). - 2.
-OCSB offers virtual education in conjunction with flexible student scheduling, including blended schedules (combinations of virtual and brick-and- mortar courses), virtual education during the school day in a computer lab or elsewhere on campus on a spaceavailable basis, and/or virtual education from home or other off-campus location if authorized by the parent. - B. The following virtual education options may be available to students

-1. Florida Virtual School may provide part-time and full-time virtual instruction for students in Kindergarten through grade 12.
+- A. The Okeechobee County School Board offers a virtual instruction program in accordance with Florida Statutes 1002.45(1)(b) with at least two options for part-time and full-time virtual instruction. - 1.
+The virtual instruction program is a public school choice option per Florida Statutes1002.20(6)(a). - OCSB offers virtual education, including, virtual education during the school day in a computer lab or elsewhere on campus on a space-available basis, and/or virtual education from home or other off-campus location if authorized by the parent. - B. The following virtual education options may be available to students - 1.
+Florida Virtual School may provide part-time and full-time virtual instruction for students in Kindergarten through grade 12.
 In order to be eligible for part-time instruction, students must meet at least one of the eligibility criteria in s.
 1002.455.
 The District School Board shall provide students with access to enroll in courses available through the Florida Virtual School and award credit for successful completion of such courses.

 Part-time courses: